Sequential Network Design: Weighted Networks

-\begin{pro} If $\mathbf{s}_{w}^{\ast }=\left( \mathbf{G}^{\ast }\left(t\right) \right) _{t=1}^{T}$ is a solution to Problem \eqref{design problem weighted 1}, then $\mathbf{G}^{\ast }\left( t\right)$ is an (\textbf{unweighted)} NSG whenever $D\left( t\right) >0$.
-In particular, when the planner is myopic, $\mathbf{G}^{\ast }\left( t\right) $ is (\textbf{unweighted)} quasi-complete. \end{pro} Proposition \ref{pro:weighted-KB2-KB} implies that the optimal path of network formation results in unweighted network at each period.
-Therefore, the flexibility of forming weighted networks does not bring additional improvement to the designer, given his objective to maximize the discounted sum of aggregate KB centralities.
+Proposition \ref{pro:weighted-KB2-KB} implies that the optimal path of network formation results in an unweighted network at each period.
+Therefore, the flexibility of forming weighted networks does not provide any additional improvement to the planner, given their objective to maximize the discounted sum of aggregate KB centralities.

-To prove Proposition \ref{pro:weighted-KB2-KB}, we invoke a key lemma from our companion paper \cite{Sun2023}, which establishes the convexity of the aggregate KB centrality with respect to the network.
+The proof of Proposition \ref{pro:weighted-KB2-KB} relies on the following lemma from \cite{Sun2023}, which demonstrates the convexity of aggregate KB centrality with respect to the network structure.